Last updated: April 2026

 What to Look For in an S. boulardii Supplement

-- Strain identified: The product should list Saccharomyces boulardii as an active ingredient, ideally with the strain designation (CNCM I-745 is the most clinically studied).
+- Strain identified: The product should list Saccharomyces boulardii as an active ingredient, ideally with the strain designation.
+CNCM I-745 is the most clinically studied.

 - Live cultures confirmed: Check that the product guarantees viable organisms at time of use, not just at manufacture.

-- No unnecessary additives: Fillers, artificial sweeteners, and synthetic binders add nothing and may counteract the gut health benefit.
+- No unnecessary additives: Fillers, artificial sweeteners and synthetic binders add nothing and may counteract the gut health benefit.

 - Transparent labelling: The CFU (colony-forming units) count should be stated clearly.

-S. boulardii is one of the six probiotic strains in Biome Bliss, our naturally fermented gut health supplement.
+S. boulardii is one of the six strains in Biome Bliss, our naturally fermented gut health supplement.
 For a broader overview of the strains in Biome Bliss and what each one does, see our guide to probiotic strains in Biome Bliss.

 Frequently Asked Questions